2Delight/asd/README.md

 The system must provide secure access control to configurations, jobs and pipelines, including authentication, authorization and ensuring the security of job runners and other infrastructure components.

 - **Recoverability**
 The CI/CD platform must restore to a functional state after failures, including regular back ups of configurations, pipelines and jobs.
 After failing master node system should give master's rights to one of the slave nodes.
-After slave's disaster system should continue work correctly
+After slave's disaster system should continue work correctly.

 - **Maintainability**
 The system should be easy to extend and update without a significant downtime or complete system restart.